 - Our research findings and capacity-development activities will feed to support development and operationalization of a simple and practical national aquatic animal health and biosecurity strategy for implementation by the national competent authorities (CA).

-Project outputs could lead to several outcomes.
+Activity outputs could lead to several outcomes.
 Productivity outcomes could include decreased disease-related losses and increased profitability from catfish and tilapia farming; in terms of risk mitigation, outcomes could include increased resilience to aquatic animal diseases and improved food safety; socioeconomic outcomes could include behavior and policy change and institutional strengthening.
-Uptake of the project outputs by the national partners and CA and implementation of national strategy by the CA will bring about policy level changes contributing to improved environmental performance of catfish and tilapia farming systems in Nigeria.
+Uptake of the outputs by the national partners and CA and implementation of national strategy by the CA will bring about policy level changes contributing to improved environmental performance of catfish and tilapia farming systems in Nigeria.
 In addition, such a national biosecurity governance strategy will encourage private and public sector to make the right kind of investments for disease management in aquaculture (e.g. diagnostics, surveillance, emergency preparedness, biosecurity, import/export guidelines including quarantine) contributing to a sustainable catfish and tilapia industry in Nigeria.
 This will also reduce dependence on chemicals and antibiotics by farmers thereby having a major bearing on antimicrobial resistance and food safety issues, and better ecosystem level outcomes.
 In terms of long-term impacts, this could translate to improved productivity, reduced disease risk, increased food safety and increased human wellbeing.